-Lt.
-Governor urges non-violent marijuana offenders to apply for pardon
+Lt. governor urges non-violent marijuana offenders to apply for pardon

 “They have a much better chance of getting a job, finding a place to live, of reintegrating themselves into the community,” Hargreaves said.

-Each application for a pardon will be reviewed by the Board of Pardons, which the Lt.
-Governor oversees.
+Each application for a pardon will be reviewed by the Board of Pardons, which the lieutenant governor oversees.

 Earlier this year, all application fees were waived, in an effort to further help expedite the pardon’s process.